SSL/TLS Certificate Validation Issues with Flywheel CLI Tools

 You may encounter error messages similar to these when this certificate validation issue occurs:

-, this indicates the SSL/TLS certificate validation issue described in this article.
+If you see messages containing CERTIFICATE_VERIFY_FAILED or self-signed certificate in certificate chain, this indicates the SSL/TLS certificate validation issue described in this article.

 The Solution